 By law, holiday lets and self-catering accommodation need to pay for a commercial waste collection service.
 As the property owner, you have a duty of care to ensure waste is correctly stored and legally disposed of at your property.

 Under the Environmental Protection Act (1990), all businesses (including those operating from home), have a legal responsibility to safely contain and dispose of any waste produced as a result of their business.
 This legal responsibility extends to holiday let properties which are classified as commercial waste producers under the Controlled Waste Regulations (2012).
 The legislation states that these premises are businesses and should pay for a commercial waste service, including collection and disposal charges.

 The legislation states that these premises are classed as businesses and should pay for a commercial waste service.
 This definition applies regardless of whether the premises are liable for business rates or council tax.

 Household Subscription Service

-The Isle of Wight Council offers the household subscription service to properties that are operating as self-catering accommodation for 139 days or less or Bed and Breakfasts that are using under 50% of the property for guest accommodation.
-The Household waste and recycling subscription service is provided by the Isle of Wight Council and will entitle subscribers to use the household waste and recycling collection service.
+The Isle of Wight Council offers the household subscription service to properties that are operating as self-catering accommodation for 139 days or less or bed and breakfasts that are using under 50% of the property for guest accommodation.
+The household waste and recycling subscription service is provided by the Isle of Wight Council and will entitle subscribers to use the household waste and recycling collection service.

-The Household waste and recycling subscription service is provided by the Isle of Wight Council and will entitle subscribers to use the household waste and recycling collection service.
-This will include entitlement to 1x 240L Green Recycling Bin, 1x 140L Black Residual Waste Bin 1x Food Caddy or Gull Proof Sacks to the same capacity, Collections will alternate between recycling and residual weekly, dates and further details can be found by visiting: https://www.iow.gov.uk/wasteday
+The household waste and recycling subscription service is provided by the Isle of Wight Council and will entitle subscribers to use the household waste and recycling collection service.

 Commercial Waste Services with the Isle of Wight Council in partnership with Amey